leungi/sourcetracker2/README.md

 The sample metadata file is an `sXk` table (`s` rows, `k` columns) with sample IDs in the first column, and metadata headers in the first row.
-The values in each 'cell' of the table can be any type of data, and respresent information about each sample.
+The values in each 'cell' of the table can be any type of data, and represent information about each sample.

 Any feature table that can be read by the `biom-format >= 2.1.4` package will be acceptable input.
 For example file formats please look at the test mapping file